yunnysunny/grunt-pages/README.md

 #### url
 Type: `String`

 The url of each post.
-The string takes variables as parameters using the `:variable` syntax.
+The url string takes variables as parameters using the `:variable` syntax.
 Variable(s) specified in the url are required in each post's metadata.

 ### Options

 #### pageSrc
 Type: `String`

 The folder where the ejs or jade source pages of your website are located.
-These pages have access to the posts' content and metadata in a `posts` array.
+These pages have access to each post's content and metadata via a `posts` array.
 Additionally, pages have access to their own filename(without extension) via the `currentPage` variable.
 All of the files in this folder are generated in the `dest` folder maintaining the same relative path from `pageSrc`.

 #### data
 Type: `Object || String`

 A JavaScript object or the location of a JSON file which is passed as data to templates.
-This option is primarily used for data to be shared across all pages.
+This option is primarily used to specify config that is shared across all pages.
 It is available in page and post templates via the `data` object.

 #### sortFunction
 Type: `Function` Default: Sort by `date` descending